Burnout

 2022-12-21 update: I had meant to include a section last night as part of this entry to shed a bit of light on the origins of my burnout, but I realize just now that I forgot it.

 I had lost faith.
 It’s as simple as that.
 I could sustain a certain level of stress, anxiety, workload and frustration as long as I was *driven*.
-But when that got removed, the entire balance (however unhealthy and wrong) broke.
+But when the drive disappeared, the entire balance (however unhealthy and wrong) broke.

 I won’t go into details but I will say that I realised that my voice was not heard, my actions had no impact and the weight of that was too much for me.